dillonforrest/startup/_posts/2014-11-17-i-was-setting-goals-like-an-idiot.md

 This is one of my more embarrassing posts in this blog.
 Due to the degree of stupidity that I'm revealing, I'll keep this post brief.  :)

-During my <a href="https://www.youtube.com/watch?v=gNdyOdtFkAA" target="_blank">latest</a> Founders Gambit episode with <a href="https://twitter.com/SamDeBrule" target="_blank">Sam DeBrule</a>, Sam talked to me about how he was setting goals.
+Last week, I shot the <a href="https://www.youtube.com/watch?v=gNdyOdtFkAA" target="_blank">latest</a> Founders Gambit episode with my buddy <a href="https://twitter.com/SamDeBrule" target="_blank">Sam DeBrule</a>.
+In the show, Sam talked to me about how he was setting goals.
 He had a goal to grow his project by 35% each week, and he consistently hit his goals.

 When he told me this, I felt like a switch was flipped in my head.